aakulalokesh2007-tech/Library_Management_System/README.md

 # 📚 Library Management System
-.A Library Management System (LMS) is a digital solution designed to streamline and automate the daily operations of a library.
+* A Library Management System (LMS) is a digital solution designed to streamline and automate the daily operations of a library.
-.Moving away from traditional, error-prone paper ledgers, an LMS provides a centralized database to track physical and digital assets, manage member profiles, and monitor the flow of borrowed materials
+* Moving away from traditional, error-prone paper ledgers, an LMS provides a centralized database to track physical and digital assets, manage member profiles, and monitor the flow of borrowed materials

-.At its core, the primary goal of an LMS is to make it effortless for librarians to manage their inventory and for patrons to discover and access resources
+* At its core, the primary goal of an LMS is to make it effortless for librarians to manage their inventory and for patrons to discover and access resources